primaza/primaza/docs/entities/serviceclaim.md

 ### Creation

 When a Service Claim is created, Primaza should find a Registered Service based on Service Class Identity and Service Endpoint Definition Keys and create Secret and Service Binding resources.
+The Service Binding resource will be marked as the owner for the secret.
 Then it will update the state of Service Claim to `Resolved`.
 The state of Registered Service will be changed to `Claimed`.
 If no match for Registered Service is found, the state of Service Claim will be set to `Pending`.

 ### Deletion

 When a Service Claim is deleted, Primaza will delete the Service Endpoint Definition Secret and the Service Binding.
+As Service Binding is the owner of the Service Endpoint Definition Secret, deleting it ensures deletion of the secret too.
 It also change the state of Registered Service to `Available`.

 ### Update